Xonshiz/Hulusubs_dl/ReadMe.md

 ## Opening Issues
 If you're opening a new Issue, please keep these points in your issue description:
 - Your operating system (Windows, MacOS, Ubuntu etc.)
-- Operating System verion: Windows 10/MacOS Catalina/Ubuntu 16 etc.
+- Operating System version: Windows 10/MacOS Catalina/Ubuntu 16 etc.
 - Which version are you using: Python Script/Windows EXE Binary/MacOS Homebrew
 - URL to the Hulu series which failed.
 - Detailed Description of the issue you're facing.